majick/cia-adventure/README.md

 ## What's here?

+Runnable game binaries are at the [Releases page](https://github.com/majick/cia-adventure/releases)

 The ported source is in: `cia-port.bas`.
 As is customary for the modern era, the `.bas` file is source code.

 In `orig/ciaadvn8.txt` is the source from which the port was made.
 It was detokenized from `orig/variants/tokenized/ciaadvn8.bas`